Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Client-side part of multiple CRUD operation is implemented in `grid.js`_ ``App.ko.Grid`` class ``updatePage()`` method.

-``'update_rows'`` response processing internally uses ``App.ko.GridRow`` class ``.matchesPk()`` method to check whether two grid rows match the same Django model instance, instead of direct ``pkVal`` comparsion.
+``'update_rows'`` response processing internally uses ``App.ko.GridRow`` class ``.matchesPk()`` method to check whether two grid rows match the same Django model instance, instead of direct ``pkVal`` comparison.

 It is possible to override ``.matchesPk()`` method in child class for custom grid rows matching - for example in grids datatables with RAW query ``LEFT JOIN`` which may have multiple rows with the same ``pkVal`` == ``null``, while